This FAQ looks at Single Sign-On support with Deputy.

 - In the SSO settings, make sure SSO is enabled

 - Check the SSO login URL is correct - you can do this by copying into your browser

 - Check the user exists and / or assigned to the correct app in the IdP

 - If you are allowing the user to create a Deputy password, check to see if the employee has accepted the invitation email

 - If just-in-time provisioning is Disabled, check if the user is Active in Deputy.
-User may be Discarded or Deleted
+User may be Archived or Deleted